borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

     - Monitor these logfile at the beginning of the launch to make sure the job has not encountered an early error and stopped
     - Use the 'squeue' command to see if the job is still running
     - To cancel a job `scancel (JOB_ID)`
+    - If you are fixing an error and executing `fmriprep` again, make sure to first empty the derivatives directory (as leftover files from a previous run can leave incorrect data)

 GLM